 The brachial plexus is the group of nerves in the shoulders that sends messages to the spinal cord.

-If this nerve group is stretched too aggressively or quickly, injuries can occur.
+If this nerve group is stretched too aggressively or quickly, serious spinal cord injuries can occur.

-While brachial plexus injuries tend to occur as the result of falls from significant heights when they present in adults, one of the more common ways they happen is during childbirth.
+While brachial plexus injury tends to occur as the result of falls from significant heights when they present in adults, one of the more common ways they happen is during childbirth.

-If your child suffered a brachial plexus birth injury during delivery, a Chicago birth injury attorney who understands the effects of brachial plexus birth injuries can help you get fair compensation for medical bills, pain and suffering, and anything else your family is owed.
+If your child suffered a brachial plexus birth injury during delivery, a Chicago birth injury attorney who understands the effects of brachial plexus spinal cord injuries can help you get fair compensation for medical bills, pain and suffering, and anything else your family is owed.

 Klumpke’s palsy is a birth injury that stems from damage to the collection of nerve fibers in a newborn child’s spine and neck.